TomVer99/FHICT-typst-template/documentation/manual.typ

 == In-Dexter

+#emph[Current version: 0.4.2]

 Library can be found at the #hlink("https://typst.app/universe/package/in-dexter", content: "Typst Universe page").

 This library provides functionality to manage and render an index in the document.
-There is one command of interest in this library: `index`.

-#command("index",
-  barg[title],
-)[
-  Inserts an index location in the document.
-It does not render anything in the document itself.

-  #argument("title", types:"string")[
-    The title of the index.
-  ]
-]
+For more information on how to use this library, check the documentation on the Typst Universe page.

 = Issues